Mobile Device Management for Canadian Businesses: The Complete MDM Guide (2026)

 What is mobile device management (MDM)?

-Mobile device management is software that lets a business secure, monitor, and control the smartphones, tablets, and laptops employees use for work.
-An MDM platform enrolls each device, applies a policy profile, and reports compliance back to a central console.
+Mobile device management is software that lets a business secure and control the smartphones, tablets and laptops employees use for work.
+The platform enrols each device, applies a policy profile and reports compliance back to one screen, which is how a 30-person firm finally sees all 44 of its devices at once.

 Microsoft Intune covers iOS, iPadOS, Android, macOS, and Windows from one tenant.
-Apple Business Manager and Google Android Enterprise are the device-side enrollment programs that hand a corporate-owned device to the MDM the moment it is unboxed.
-Those three layers form the modern MDM stack.
+Apple Business Manager and Google Android Enterprise are the device-side enrolment programs that hand a corporate-owned device to the MDM the moment it is unboxed.

 CITATION